 Pursuant to an agreement to be entered into on or prior to the closing of the initial public offering, our initial stockholders and their permitted transferees can demand that we register the shares of Class A common stock into which founder shares are convertible, holders of our private placement warrants and their permitted transferees can demand that we register the private placement warrants and the Class A common stock issuable upon exercise of the private placement warrants and holders of warrants that may be issued upon conversion of working capital loans may demand that we register such warrants or the Class A common stock issuable upon conversion of such warrants.
 The registration rights will be exercisable with respect to the founder shares and the private placement warrants and the Class A common stock issuable upon exercise of such private placement warrants.
 We will bear the cost of registering these securities.
 The registration and availability of such a significant number of securities for trading in the public market may have an adverse effect on the market price of our Class A common stock.
 In addition, the existence of the registration rights may make our initial business combination more costly or difficult to conclude.
-This is because the stockholders of the target business may increase the equity stake they seek in the combined entity or ask for more cash consideration to offset the negative impact on the market price of our Class A common stock that is expected when the shares of common stock owned by our initial stockholders, holders of our private placement warrants or holders of our working capital loans or their respective permitted transferees are registered.
+This is because the stockholders of the target business may increase the equity stake they seek in the combined entity or ask for more cash consideration to offset the negative impact on the market price of our Class A common stock holders, holders of our private placement warrants or holders of our working capital loans or their respective permitted transferees are registered.